Trump Attacks BMW: Germany Responds To Tariff Threat

 ‘ It doesn’t help to make others weaker, you don’t yourself get stronger by doing that.
 The American car industry is getting worse, weaker and more expensive…The U.S. needs to build better cars.’

 Mr. Gabriel also added that the high border tariff would hurt America’s economy if imposed.
-He also stated that he expects Mr. Trump to change after being sworn in as President as that will make him realize the economic links between the U.S. and Germany.
+He also stated that he expects Mr. Trump to change after being sworn in as president as that will make him realize the economic links between the U.S. and Germany.
 Mr. Gabriel’s advice is not to get agitated by this criticism but to move towards an affirmative solution when it comes to Germany’s future dealings with the US.

 Matthias Wissmann, president of the German car industry body VDA, reiterated Gabriel’s sentiment calling Trump’s threat as the “U.S. shooting itself in the foot.”

 German automakers have a long history of production in Mexico.
 Due to cheap labor and Mexico’s various free trade agreements, it remains a popular manufacturing location.
-BMW Group plant in San Luis Potosi, Mexico is expected to build BMW 3 series beginning from 2019.
+BMW Group plant in San Luis Potosi, Mexico, is expected to build the BMW 3 series beginning from 2019.
 ‘It’s a full-blown operation to produce cars for anywhere in the world,’ BMW board member Ian Robertson stated in Detroit’s annual motor show.
 In the past, Mr. Trump has continued to criticize industries for moving production out of the United States but this specific targeting of the auto industry has raised serious concerns in the automotive global market’s future.
 As a result of Trump’s comments, German auto industry faced a sudden decline in trading shares.

 Earlier this month, Mr. Trump attacked General Motors for building compact cars in Mexico.
 As a result, Ford canceled plans of its $1.6 billion Mexican expansion.
 Ford’s CEO Mark Fields called this move as a step towards building positive US business environment, a vote of confidence in the Trump era.
 Mexico’s auto industry has risen over time owing to North American Free Trade Agreement (NAFTA).
 Trump during his campaign trail called for the cancellation of NAFTA seeing it as a threat to America’s manufacturing jobs.
 Mr. Trump’s continued threats are bound to cause ripples in the auto industry trade relationship.